slyfox1186/ffmpeg-build-script/README.md

 When `~/miniconda3` exists, the launcher prefers its `install-ffmpeg` environment.
-If that environment is missing, it asks before creating it with Python 3.12 and installing the optional development tools.
+If that environment is missing, it asks before creating it with Python 3.12, Textual and the optional development tools.
 Declining, or running without an interactive terminal, uses an available compatible Python instead.
 No environment is created without consent.
-The menu needs a terminal with curses support; the CLI build does not need curses.
+The menu needs an interactive terminal and Textual 8.2.8 or newer.
+Existing environments can install the menu dependency with `~/miniconda3/envs/install-ffmpeg/bin/python -m pip install '.[menu]'` from this checkout.
+A missing dependency produces an installation command for the selected interpreter; ordinary builds do not import or require Textual.

 Run the script as a normal user with working `sudo` access.
 Do not run the entire script as root.
 The build also requires an internet connection and enough